Quantcast

 • C teams will be considered based on player turnout and practice space availability.

-• Players must be residents of the Andover Senior High School attendance area or live within the city limits of Andover.
+• Players must attend an Andover elementary/middle school or live within the city limits of Andover.

 ATBB Playing Rule